-Deep brain stimulation is a surgical process in which electrodes are inserted into some parts of the brain.
+Deep brain stimulation (DBS) is a surgical process in which electrodes are inserted into some parts of the brain.
 These electrodes commonly known as leads produce electrical impulses that help to control the abnormal activity of the brain.
-These electrical impulses also normalize the chemical components in the brain that can lead to several conditions.
+These electrical impulses also normalize the chemical components in the brain which can lead to several conditions.

 Stimulation of the brain is controlled by a programmed generator that is positioned in the skin over the upper chest.
 Doctors can use deep brain stimulation for neuropsychiatric conditions or movement disorders when prescribed medications become less effective or cause side effects and disturb the normal physiology of the patient.

 The DBS system consists of three different components.

 Electrode/lead- It is a thin and insulated wire inserted through a small opening in the skull and placed at specific areas of the brain.

 Extension wire- It is also an insulating wire that is passed under the skin of the neck, shoulder and head.
 It connects the electrode to the internal pulse generator (IPG).

 Internal Pulse Generator (IPG)- It is the third part of the system and is placed under the skin in the upper chest.

 Movement or locomotion-related disorders such as Parkinson’s disease and other neurological conditions occur due to disorganized electrical signals in certain areas of the brain that control locomotion.
 When successful, deep brain stimulation interrupts the irregular electrical signals that cause tremors and other movement-related symptoms.